ethersphere/swarm-guide/contents/introduction.rst

 * Elad Verbin, Nick Savers, Alex Beregszaszi, Daniel Varga, Juan Benet for inspiring discussions and ideas
 * Participants of the orange lounge research group and the Swarm orange summits
 * Roman Mandeleil and Anton Nashatyrev for the java implementation
-* Igor Sharudin, Dean Vaessen for example Dapps
+* Igor Sharudin, Dean Vaessen for example dapps
 * Community contributors for feedback and testing